wh0oo/python-scripts-for-raritan-pdu-deployment/README.md

 ## Security notes

 - Prefer environment variables or interactive password prompts over command-line password arguments.
+- Do not put passwords or shared secrets in JSON config files.
 - Be careful with logs.
-Device names, IPs, and DNS names may identify internal infrastructure.
+Device names, IPs, DNS names, usernames, and RADIUS server addresses may identify internal infrastructure.
 - TLS verification is disabled by default for compatibility with self-signed PDU certificates.
 Use `--no-insecure` when your PDUs have trusted certificates.
 - Always run with `--dry-run` first against a new or unfamiliar group of PDUs.